Snow & Ice Control

 Other options to assist are as follows:

-• Help us keep our streets clear and safe this winter by taking care around plows and sanders.
+• Help us keep our streets clear and safe this winter by taking care around plows and sanding vehicles

 • Shovel driveways and sidewalks onto your property not roadways